3onkey/3onkey.github.io/about.md

 permalink: /about/
 ---

-THi, my name is Shuko Ikemura.
+Hi, my name is Shuko Ikemura.
 I am a Graphic Designer based in Tokyo.
 I have taken some workshops by BCL since a couple of years ago, these were “common flower” and “BioArt workshop by Joe Davis” and more.
 I have also joined a few company projects on genetics as a graphic designer.